 - Click Expression and create a custom Arcade expression in the editor window, including providing a name, to style the layer.

 You can also use existing expressions to build new expressions; however, some variables may not work in all profiles—for example, an expression created for pop-ups may not work for styles.
 To use an existing expression, select it from the Existing tab in the editor window.

 If you need help with any of the Arcade functions, click Information next to the function in the editor window to see reference information about it.

 - To style additional attributes or create more expressions, repeat the previous step.

-The style currently applied to the layer is selected in the Try a drawing style section.
+The style currently applied to the layer is selected in the Pick a style section.

 - Optionally, select a different style.
 Choose a style based on what you want to show.